Insurance agents advise on insurance and sell insurance to clients.

 $60K-$130K per year

-Pay for insurance agents varies depending on the kind of work they do.
+Pay for insurance agents varies depending on the type of work they do and the type of clients they have.

-Insurance agents may earn a commission on top of their base salary.
+Insurance brokers may earn bonuses on top of their base salary.

 (This information is a guide only.
 Find out more about the sources of our pay information)